QuantumPickleJar/Evolve-Vis/README.md

 npm run deploy-win
 ```

+For an assisted start on Windows run `start.bat`.
+It installs dependencies and
+launches the local server automatically.

 For more details on running or deploying the modded version, see [SELF_HOST.md](SELF_HOST.md).
 ## Phase Visualizer
 Add a small progress indicator, accessible via a new tab in the Message Queue.
 Initialize the visualizer after the message queue: